mongodb/mongo-c-driver/doc/mongoc_client_pool_set_appname.rst

 Returns
 -------

-true if the appname is set successfully.
-Otherwise, false.
+Returns true if appname was set.
+If appname is too long, returns false and logs an error.

 .. include:: includes/mongoc_client_pool_call_once.txt